pauljohn32/artofrprogramming/Ch.02/ch-02-kearney-ex01.md

-Which of the following is not a vector? a. array b. matrix c. data.frame c. data.frame
+Which of the following is not a vector?

+A. array

+B. matrix

+C. data.frame

+D. data.frame